-Santa Fe Civic Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Santa Fe Civic Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Santa Fe Civic Housing Authority serves Santa Fe.